brettschneider/python_dict_wrapper/README.md

   types when setting attribute values.
 * key_prefix - A string or list of strings that contains characters that dictionary keys should be prefixed with before they become attributes.
+* mutable - A boolean indicating whether the DictWapper should be mutable or not.

 This is a convenience function for when you have a data object and don't want to bother checking if it's a dictionary or a list.